 Foothill WDB has maintains effective working relationships with state and local agencies that represent the one-stop partner programs.
-Over the next four years, the WDB looks forward to further enhancing coordination with each of the workforce system partners.
+Over the four years covered by the Plan, the WDB looks forward to further enhancing coordination with each of the workforce system partners.